enso-org/enso-archive/docs/runtime/execution-server-flow.md

 ### Scheduling Rules

-1. `EnsureCompiled` jobs must be run sequentially.
+1. `EnsureCompiled` jobs must be run sequentially (i.e. no other state modifications or executions are allowed during this job's run).
 2. `Execute` jobs may be run in parallel with each other (but not with `EnsureCompiled` jobs).
 3. `EnsureCompiled` jobs for the same context may be collapsed int one.